Big Blue Hap Care Guide: The Massive Open-Water Predator

 Are Big Blue Haps aggressive?

-They’re predatory and can be aggressive, especially during breeding season when males defend spawning sites fiercely.
+They’re predatory and is aggressive, especially during breeding season when males defend spawning sites fiercely.
 Outside of spawning, they’re actually surprisingly calm for their size.
-The main concern isn’t aggression toward tank mates so much as predation — they eat fish, and anything that fits in their large mouth is fair game.
+The main concern isn’t aggression toward tank mates so much as predation.
+They eat fish, and anything that fits in their large mouth is fair game.

 Can I keep a Big Blue Hap in a 125-gallon tank?